pelamfi/pelam-scala-csv/readme.md

 License
 =======

-Pelam's Scala CSV library is distribute under the Apache 2.0 license which is available in the included file [LICENSE.txt](LICENSE.txt) and [online](http://www.apache.org/licenses/LICENSE-2.0).
+Pelam's Scala CSV library is distributed under the Apache 2.0 license which is available in the included file [LICENSE.txt](LICENSE.txt) and [online](http://www.apache.org/licenses/LICENSE-2.0).